 VICTOR READER STREAM is designed as an advanced high-performance DAISY, MP3 and NISO player for students, professionals and on-the-go persons who have extensive reading needs.
 It allows you to transfer content from your PC to its internal memory or to an external SD card and to receive content through Wi-Fi.
 It provides advanced navigation of multiple formats including DAISY, MP3, NISO and electronic text.
 The VICTOR READER STREAM will be referred to as the Stream throughout this user guide.

 Copyright 2024.
-All rights reserved, Technologies HumanWare inc..
+All rights reserved, Technologies HumanWare inc.

 This User Guide is protected by copyright belonging to HumanWare, with all rights reserved.
 The User Guide may not be copied in whole or in part, without written consent from HumanWare.